IMXNOOBX/IMXNOOBX/README.md

 ### About Me

-👋 Hi there!
-I'm a passionate learner and technology enthusiast, always eager to explore new horizons.

-🌱 **Currently Learning**: I'm on a journey to game hacking and , im interested in game hacking and learning.
+🌱 **Currently Learning**: I'm on a journey to learn game hacking and reverse engineering but im still a newbie.

 🚀 **Goals**: